briansimiyuj/doctor-appointment-app/README.md

       Modal context will be used to manage the state of the modal (Handle cancel appointment, reason for cancellation, etc.)

-        1. Retrieve updateAppointmentStatus function from the patient details context
+        1. Retrieve updateAppointmentStatus function from the patient details context and handleRejectAppointment as rejectAppointment, reason and alternative states from update patient details hook
         2. Create states for reason, alternative and isConfirmed and initialize them to an empty string and false respectively
         3. Check if the reason is not empty and isConfirmed is true, if both are true, set a boolean state to it
         4. Create a function to handle the cancel appointment